ChainShot/Uniswap-V3-Content/projects/Investment Contract/0.7.5/intro.md

 ## Investment Contract

-In this exercise we're going to build an investment contract which allows an owner to set an `investment` along with an investment `path`.
-All deposits will invest DAI via the investment path and will receive their share of the investment when they withdraw.
+In this exercise we're going to build an investment contract which allows a group of addresses to deposit DAI for an investment into an ERC20 token.
+Once all the DAI has been invested the owner of the contract can invest along a given `path` to an ERC20 token of their choice.
+After the investment is complete, they can move the funds back into DAI so that the shareholders can withdraw.